 - Any cross section shape of a spar shall be in principle round, oval or teardrop in a single geometrical figure and shall have no hollows on the outside with the exception of the sail track or groove.
 The inside shape shall be in principle the same as the outer shape with no additional hollows.

 What this means is that after 1st November 2014, anyone building or modifying a plastic mast by adding material of more than one meter in length has be licensed.

 This includes professional or amateur alike, and to become licensed they must sign the Licensing Agreement.

 The Licensing Agreement includes the information on the mast construction.

 The licence has to be obtained BEFORE any building, repairing or alteration is done.Mast Licensing Agreement 17.10.14 (PDF, 28 KB)

 This way OKDIA can ensure that the undersigning person is responsible for only using materials and methods allowed by the Agreement.

 Additionally, licensed professional builders will attach numbered OKDIA stickers on the front of the mast, these stickers are only available from OKDIA and cannot be sold on.

-From time to time OKDIA will update the list builders who successfully applied for a licence; this list is not necessarily complete.
+From time to time OKDIA will update the list of builders on the technical website who successfully applied for a licence; this list is not necessarily complete.